Thanks for purchasing a Tommee Tippee Manual Breast Pump!

 Unscrew the bottle from the pump body.

-Pull the horn away from the pump body and remove the duck-billed valve.
+Pull the flange away from the pump body and remove the duck-billed valve.

 Disconnect the handle from the body by pulling away from the body horizontally.